 For votes taken electronically or over a period of time, all ALAC Members are deemed to have been present.
 To be considered a valid decision, more than 50% of sitting ALAC members must record a vote (including abstain if available).

-For a Consensus decision to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC.
+For a Consensus decision during a meeting to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC.

 For a Vote during a meeting to be considered valid, the meeting must be quorate at the time of the vote and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC unless the issue is so urgent as to not allow prolonging the vote as per Paragraph 12.1.13.
 Absent such urgency, the vote must be prolonged to allow all regions an opportunity to participate.